What if you don’t want to create those stupid memes for the business, and the website you wish to do marketing on Facebook is Non-Viral?

 Facebook allows 50 invites to be sent as a private message to your personal friends.

-So invite few of your close friends to start with and over time invite more and more friends to like your page via a messenger.
+So invite a few of your close friends to start with and, over time, invite more and more friends to like your page via a messenger.

 A personal message invite is far more effective than inviting via a notification.
-So invite users often and over an elongated period of time through Messenger.
+So invite users often and over an elongated period through messenger.